 Her mute protest touched him, and he opened his mouth to say the words aloud for her.
-For that brief moment he was Fabio the peasant, but Don Fabio soon took control.
+For a brief moment he was Fabio the peasant, but Don Fabio soon took control.
 "He was killed by the Giulianos," he said.
 "You know that, Father."

 "Yes, yes.
 A hundred miles from here."

 Fabio's lips thinned and he twisted the new wedding ring on his finger.
 "On my son's life," he said.
 "I swear I am innocent of Giovanni Motta's death."